-The maximum proportion of the Net Asset Value of the Funds that can be subject to total return swaps and contracts for difference is 100% with the exception of iShares € Corp Bond ESG Paris-Aligned Climate UCITS ETF, iShares Global Aggregate Bond ESG UCITS ETF, iShares Global Govt Bond Climate UCITS ETF, iShares MSCI Pacific ex-Japan ESG Enhanced UCITS ETF, iShares MSCI World Paris-Aligned Climate UCITS ETF and the Multi-Asset Funds in respect of which the maximum proportion of the Net Asset Value that can be subject to total return swaps is 100% and contracts for difference is 0%.
-The expected proportion of the Net Asset Value of the Funds that will be subject to total return swaps is 0% and the expected proportion of the Net Asset Value of iShares MSCI Pacific ex-Japan ESG Enhanced UCITS ETF that will be subject to total return swaps is 0%, save that the expected portion of the Net Asset Value of iShares MSCI Pacific ex-Japan ESG Enhanced UCITS ETF that will be subject to total return swaps is approximately 10%.
+The maximum proportion of the Net Asset Value of the Funds that can be subject to total return swaps and contracts for difference is 100% with the exception of iShares Edge MSCI EM Minimum Volatility ESG UCITS ETF, iShares Edge MSCI Europe Minimum Volatility ESG UCITS ETF, iShares Edge MSCI USA Minimum Volatility ESG UCITS ETF, iShares Edge MSCI World Minimum Volatility ESG UCITS ETF and the Equity Swap Funds in respect of which the maximum proportion of the Net Asset Value that can be subject to total return swaps is 100% and contracts for difference is 0%.
+The expected proportion of the Net Asset Value of the Funds that will be subject to total return swaps is 0%, with the exception of the Commodity Swap Funds and the Equity Swap Funds, for which the expected proportion of the Net Asset Value that will be subject to total return swaps is 100%.
+In the case of the Equity Swap Funds, the maximum and expected proportion of the Net Asset Value that can be subject to total return swaps seeking to deliver a return which reflects the performance of the Benchmark Index is 100% and the maximum and expected proportion of the Net Asset Value that will be subject to total return swaps seeking to offset the return of the Substitute Basket is 100%.
 The expected proportions are not limits and the actual percentages may vary over time depending on factors including, but not limited to, market conditions.